+The following items shall be submitted as part of the Minor Subdivision Preliminary Plan Application, unless the applicant submits a written waiver request, and is granted a waiver from the submission required by the Planning Board, pursuant to Art.
+VXII.
 The following items shall be submitted as part of the Minor Subdivision Preliminary Plan application.
 Twelve (12) physical copies and one (1) electronic copy of all materials shall be delivered to the Town Office, at least 14 days prior to a regularly scheduled Planning Board meeting, in order for the application to be placed on the Planning Board's agenda.
 The Planning Board may require additional information to be submitted, as necessary, in order to determine whether the criteria of Title 30-A M.R.S.A., § 4404 are met.